-The long-term expected rate of return was determined by using a building-block method in which best-estimate ranges of expected future real rate of returns are developed for each asset class.
+The long-term expected rate of return was determined by using a building-block method in which best estimate ranges of expected future real rate of returns are developed for each asset class.
 The ranges are combined by weighting the expected future real rate of return by the target asset allocation percentage.
-The target allocation and best estimates of arithmetic real rate of return for each major asset class are summarized in the table below:
+The target allocation and best estimates of nominal real rates of return for each major asset class are summarized in the following table: